Lancaster Summer Schools

 The programme consists of a series of intensive two-hour sessions, some involving practical work, others more discussion-oriented.
 Speakers, and their (provisional) session titles, include:

-There are additional daily plenary lectures shared with the other two Summer School events, each illustrating cutting-edge digital research methods using corpus data:
+There are additional daily lectures shared with the other two Summer School events, each illustrating cutting-edge research using corpus data:

 The full timetable is now finalised and is available on this page.